hummingbot/hummingbot-site/docs/bounties/lifecycle.md

 ### 3. Scope Bounty

 We work with the sponsor to define bounty scope, acceptance criteria and amount needed.
-See [Bounty Prices](prices.md) for more information.
+See [Bounty Pricing Guidance](prices.md) for more information.

 ### 4. Fund Bounty